Honeymoon Suite: 2002–present

 In June 2007, the band officially announced the return of a reunited classic line-up of Johnnie Dee, Derry Grehan, Ray Coburn, Gary Lalonde, and Dave Betts.
-The band toured extensively throughout Canada in 2007 and 2008 and then entered the studio to record a new album.
-The high point of the reunion was the new CD Clifton Hill, produced by Tom Treumuth (who produced the self-titled Honeymoon Suite debut album in 1984), and named after the famous landmark in the centre of the tourist activity in Niagara Falls.
+The band toured extensively throughout Canada in 2007 and 2008.
+However, only Johnnie Dee and Derry Grehan appeared on the new 2008 CD Clifton Hill, produced by Tom Treumuth (who produced the self-titled Honeymoon Suite debut album in 1984), and named after the famous landmark in the centre of the tourist activity in Niagara Falls.
 The album was released in Canada in late September 2008 on Koch Records and subsequently by Italian melodic rock label Frontiers Records on October 10, 2008.
 The new album is described by guitarist Derry Grehan as "somewhat of a return musically to the sound that we had in the '80s."

 In 2009, the band continued to tour Canada and select Northeastern United States cities.
 However, on September 1, 2009, it was announced that the band had again parted ways with original keyboardist Ray Coburn.
 Peter Nunn returned to the band's line-up to replace him for the second time.
-The band made an appearance at Firefest 6 Nottingham, England in October, 2009.
+The band made an appearance at Firefest 6 Nottingham, England in October 2009.

-On 18 November 2016, Honeymoon Suite released a 9 track EP, the first new music in 8 years, titled Hands Up on PledgeMusic website.
+On November 18, 2016, Honeymoon Suite released a 9 track EP, the first new music in 8 years, titled Hands Up on PledgeMusic website.

-In February 2017, it was announced that Honeymoon Suite would appear at Rockingham Festival 2017, this to be held at Nottingham Trent University, UK, between 20 and 22 October 2017, the band scheduled to appear on Friday 20th.
+In February 2017, it was announced that Honeymoon Suite would appear at Rockingham Festival 2017, this to be held at Nottingham Trent University, UK, between October 20 and 22, 2017, the band scheduled to appear on Friday 20th.
 In the months approaching Rockingham 2017, the band cancelled their show to pursue a different opportunity.
 Their slot was replaced by John Parr.

-On 26 September 2019, the band released their new single "Tell Me What You Want" on YouTube.
+On September 26, 2019, the band released their new single "Tell Me What You Want" on YouTube.
 On 19 June 2020, they issued another single entitled "Find What You're Looking For."

+On February 16, 2024, Honeymoon Suite released their new album entitled Alive through Frontiers Music.

+On July 25, 2025, Honeymoon Suite released the new album titled Wake Me Up When The Sun Goes Down on Frontiers Records.